I-War (1997 video game)

 I-War (known as Independence War in North America) is a space combat simulator developed by Particle Systems and published by Infogrames.
-The game was first published in November 1997 in Europe, and in late August of 1998 in North America.
+The game was first published in November 1997 in Europe, and in late August 1998 in North America.

 An additional campaign was designed, packaged with the original game and released in September 1999 as Independence War Deluxe Edition in North America and Independence War Special Edition in Europe.

 A sequel: Independence War 2: Edge of Chaos, was released in 2001.

 Gameplay

 As the captain of Dreadnaught, the player could assume the command of any of the four workstations on the command bridge.
 From the command station, the player received their mission briefings and could sometimes control other ships through a remote link.
 The station also had access to an accurate star map.
 The ship was normally flown from the navigation station.
 From the weapons station, the player had an outside view of Dreadnaughts wire frame model.
 Following a locked target, the angle of view could rotate 360 degrees on all axes.
 This workstation also had a ripple fire mode which allowed attacking quickly a large group of enemies.
 The fourth station engineering was for controlling the repairs when the ship was damaged by weapons or a collision with another object.
 However, the automated repair functioned well and player supervision was rarely needed.
 The station also had a fuel gauge, which was nonfunctional because the game design was changed to give Dreadnaught limitless fuel.

 In the game, the player takes the role of an unnamed 23rd century spaceship captain in the Earth Commonwealth Navy.
 The primary opponents were rebellious insurgents called the Indies, a group distinguished by their elaborately and colourfully painted ships.

 I-War was notable for its use of Newtonian physics; unlike other popular space combat games such as Wing Commander and Descent: Freespace, the flight model is subject to inertia caused by a ship's mass and the absence of drag in outer space.
 In addition to common flight dynamics, vessels can move and accelerate in all directions: up, down, forward, backwards and sideways.